 The June Herr Outstanding Educator of the Year Award

 Presented to an outstanding person in the field of education.

-For more information, to nominate an alumnus/alumna for one of the Alumni Awards, or to join the Alumni Awards Committee, please contact Susan Jones '92, at the Office of Alumni & Parent Engagement at 717-867-6321.
+For more information, or to join the Alumni Awards Committee, please contact Susan Jones '92, at the Office of Alumni & Family Engagement at 717-867-6321.